thewrongstudio/characterise/readme.md

 - See if we can make the webpack config files es modules?
 - Work out what the ?: in the babel loader test regex is.
 - CSS
+- Those redirect alias name things so we don't always need to do relative imports.